TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 4/Ruth 4.1.md

 ---

-Now Boaz went up to the gate, and sat him down there: and, behold, the near kinsman of whom Boaz spake came by; unto whom he said, Ho, such a one! turn aside, sit down here.
-And he turned aside, and sat down.
+Now Boaz went up to the gate, and sat down there.
+Behold, the near kinsman of whom Boaz spoke came by; to whom he said, "Come over here, friend, and sit down!"
+He turned aside, and sat down.